 Chemical use restrictions: no use of highly toxic chemicals

 Employment ethics: prohibition of forced labor and child labor

 Working environment: Hygienic and safe working environment etc.

 (Global Organic Textile Standards)

 Only if the product passes all criteria will they be labeled with their “Organic” mark.
 So next time you see the GOTS’ “Organic” or “Made with Organic” mark you can rest assured that the products have been vetted and you can trust them.

 I hope that after reading this article, you understand the benefits of organic cotton and would consider investing in some organic cotton products.
-By buying organic cotton, you are actively promoting organic cotton and helping the farmers and making a difference for the earth.
-As consumers, we are bound to buy things, and by buying products that make a difference and changes the market trend will force the brands and companies to adjust to our needs.
-At the end, if a brand realizes everyone is buying organic cotton products, they will make products with organic cotton too.
+Like the comfortable organic cotton sweaters in the image.
+By buying organic cotton, you are actively promoting organic cotton and helping the farmers, and making a difference for the earth.
+As consumers, we are bound to buy things, and buying products that make a difference and change the market trend will force the brands and companies to adjust to our needs.
+In the end, if a brand realizes everyone is buying organic cotton products, they will make products with organic cotton too.
 That is what we want, and what Ethical Choice aims to do, by introducing amazing products for you and me and the earth.
 Make a difference and change the world bit by bit.
-I hope you enjoyed this reading and if you interested in learning more about Ethical Choice or the topic Organic, feel free look around!
+I hope you enjoyed this reading and if you are interested in learning more about Ethical Choice or the topic Organic, feel free to look around!